logo

 3 If the offer is made orally, it must be accepted immediately, unless the parties have agreed or the circumstances indicate otherwise.

-4 The sole purpose of Subsection (1) i) is to protect the offeror.
-Therefore, the offeror may decide to treat a late acceptance as a valid acceptance pursuant to Subsection (3).
+4 The sole purpose of Subsection (a) i) is to protect the offeror.
+Therefore, the offeror may decide to treat a late acceptance as a valid acceptance pursuant to Subsection (c).
 In such a case he must inform the offeree without undue delay of this intention.
 The time limit is necessary because of the need for legal certainty.
 The parties must know whether a contract was concluded or not.
 Whether the offeror has reacted without undue delay depends on the circumstances of each case, taking into account the previous practice established between the parties, the significance of the contract for the parties and the standard of reasonableness.